AshleyEM/low_rent_witchcraft/README.md

 An assortment of convenience tools for Blender 3D.

-## just_detatch.py
+## just_detach.py

-Completely detatches a mesh from an armature without having to clear the parent, clear vertex groups, and then delete the armature modifier manually.
+Completely detaches a mesh from an armature without having to clear the parent, clear vertex groups, and then delete the armature modifier manually.

 More tools on the way...